Residential Learning Community Program

 - emphasize interdisciplinary perspectives

 Each Learning Community is assigned an upper-level student coordinator (LCC) who works with students and faculty in support of Learning Community goals.
-Working with their LCC and faculty members, participants in Learning Communities will be able to plan and implement activities that help meet the goals of their particular community.
+Working with their LCC and faculty members, participants in Learning Communities will participate in activities that help meet the goals of their particular community.

 Joining a Learning Community